IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_legal_howto.rst

 Times
 =========

+.. note:: we made these fields not required at this time.
+We need information from SME to provide this information.

 A How-to requires three time entries:

 * prep time:  the estimated amount of time it takes to prepare to complete the how-to.
 This time should the time to prepare the materials used to execute the How-to.
 This should include the time to: